 A bus service operates between Lyon and Annecy four times a day.
 The trip will take just over 2 hours and is another alernative to the train or hiring a car.

-Being a popular tourist destination there are a number of accommodation options available catering for all budgets.
+Annecy is a popular cycling destination and there are a number of accommodation options available catering for all budgets.
 To help you plan we have provided links to a number of booking sites so you can see what is available.
 Have a look at our page on French accommodation types if you are not sure what is available.

 There are no shortage of places to eat and drink in the area with something available to suit all budgets.
 We generally turn to tripadvisor.com to look at options for restaurants and cafés.
 Another tip is to just take a punt on a place that looks nice and busy and is open and serving food.
 We have yet to be disappointed.